Though I speak with the tongues of men and of angels, but have not love, I have become sounding brass or a clanging cymbal.

 First, Paul shows that the gift of tongues without love is hollow.
 He speaks in the first person “I” to neutralize the situation from the Corinthians and place the onus on Paul himself exercising gifts without love.

 “Tongues of men” refers to normal human languages, whereas “gift of tongues” refers to the gift of speaking in an actual foreign language without studying for it.
-Humans do not know languages of angels.
+Humans do not know the languages of angels.
 Angels in Scripture always spoke the language of those addressed.

 Gifts do not have much value without love.